Lowrider: Adding height adjustable suspension

 In 1959, a customizer named Ron Aguirre developed a way of bypassing the law with the use of hydraulic Pesco pumps and valves that allowed him to change ride height at the flick of a switch.
-Ron Aguirre developed this modification with help from his father, after conceiving of the idea.
+He developed this modification with help from his father, after conceiving of the idea.
 Aguirre's motivation was to stop being targeted with traffic tickets, as he had been by local police in his city of Rialto, California after the statewide ban was enacted.

 Role of the Chevrolet Impala

 1958 saw the emergence of the Chevrolet Impala, which featured an X-shaped frame that was perfectly suited for lowering and modification with hydraulics.
 The standard perimeter-type frame was abandoned, replaced by a unit with rails laid out in the form of an elongated "X." Chevrolet claimed that the new frame offered increased torsional rigidity and allowed for a lower placement of the passenger compartment.
-This was a transitional step between conventional perimeter frame construction and the later fully unitized body/chassis, the body structure was strengthened in the rocker panels and firewall.
-This frame was not as effective in protecting the interior structure in a side impact crash, as a conventional perimeter frame.
+This was a transitional step between conventional perimeter frame construction and the later fully unitized body/chassis.
+The body structure was strengthened in the rocker panels and firewall.
+A drawback is that this frame was not as effective as a conventional perimeter frame in protecting the interior structure in the event of a side impact crash.